dmytro-bilokha/package-challenge/README.md

 In this project I use [Checkstyle](http://checkstyle.sourceforge.net/), [PMD](https://pmd.github.io/) and [SpotBugs](https://spotbugs.github.io/) to enforce some code style, best practices and prevent bugs.
 Usually these checks are integrated in the Jenkins pipeline, but here I've used Maven plugins.

+### Travis CI
+To ensure, that the project builds and passes all tests not only on developer's machine, but also in independent clean environment, [Travis CI](https://travis-ci.org/) is used.
+Usually I use [Jenkins](https://jenkins.io/), but I don't have a private Jenkins installation available at the moment.